-Ice::initialize accepts the argument list that is passed to the program by the operating system.
-The function scans the argument list for any comman d-line options that are relevant to the Ice run time; any such options are removed from the argument list so, when Ice::initialize returns, the only options and arguments remaining are those that concern your application.
+Ice.initialize accepts an optional argument list.
+The function scans the argument list for any command-line options that are relevant to the lce run time; any such options are removed from the argument list so, when Ice.initialize returns, the only options and arguments remaining in remaining are those that concern your application.
 If anything goes wrong during initialization, initialize throws an exception.

 Before leaving your program, you must call Communicator.destroy.
 The destroy method is responsible for finalizing the Ice run time.
-In particular, destroy ensures that any outstanding threads are joined with and reclaims a number of operating system resources, such as file descriptors and memory.
+In particular, destroy ensures that any outstanding threads started by the underlying Ice C++ run-time are joined with and reclaims a number of operating system resources, such as file descriptors and memory.
 Never allow your program to terminate without calling destroy first.

-The general shape of our Ice Ruby application is therefore:
+The general shape of our Ice MATLAB application is therefore: